UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings: Evaluation

-The experimental results presented in Table~\ref{tab:main_exp} demonstrate that our proposed UniMoCo framework outperforms all baseline methods on the MMEB benchmark.
-Notably, the Qwen2-VL variant achieves the best overall performance with an average score of 63.2 across all 36 evaluation benchmarks, comprising 67.0 on in-distribution datasets and 58.4 on out-of-distribution datasets.
-When examining performance across different modality combinations, this variant attains scores of 59.6, 73.6, and 65.1 for $(\text{T}+\text{I},\text{T})$, $(\text{T},\text{T}+\text{I})$, and $(\text{T}+\text{I},\text{T}+\text{I})$ tasks respectively.
+The results presented in Table~\ref{tab:main_exp} demonstrate that our proposed UniMoCo framework outperforms all baselines on the MMEB.
+Detailed results appear in Appendix~\ref{sec:main_exp_per_task}.
+Notably, the Qwen2-VL variant achieves the best overall performance with a score of 63.2, comprising 67.0 on in-distribution datasets and 58.4 on out-of-distribution datasets.
+When examining performance across different modality combinations, this variant attains scores of 59.6, 73.6, and 65.1 for $(\mathrm{T}+\mathrm{I},\mathrm{T})$, $(\mathrm{T},\mathrm{T}+\mathrm{I})$, and $(\mathrm{T}+\mathrm{I},\mathrm{T}+\mathrm{I})$ tasks respectively.

-Our analysis reveals significant improvements over existing approaches, regardless of whether they employ fine-tuning on MMEB datasets.
+Our analysis reveals significant improvements over existing approaches.
 Compared to the strongest baseline without fine-tuning, UniMoCo shows substantial gains of 12.8, 43.2, 4.9, and 20.2 points on classification, VQA, retrieval, and grounding meta-tasks, respectively.
-Even when compared to fine-tuned baselines, our method maintains consistent improvements of 7.8, 3.3, 2.7, and 2.9 points on these tasks.
-It validates the effectiveness of our approach in learning robust multi-modal embeddings.
+Compared to fine-tuned baselines, our method maintains consistent improvements of 7.8, 3.3, 2.7, and 2.9 points.

-An interesting observation emerges from the modality-specific performance analysis.
-In the MMEB training set, the $(\text{T}+\text{I},\text{T})$ modality combination dominates the majority of the datasets (13 out of 20).
-A similar trend emerges when comparing VLMVEC and our UniMoCo (both based on Phi-3.5V): while VLMVEC performs comparably to UniMoCo on $(\text{T}+\text{I},\text{T})$ tasks, our method significantly outperforms it on other modality combinations.
-It reveals that traditional architectures have a significant limitation in that they cannot properly align all modality completions, causing them to prefer the modality combinations most frequently seen in the training data.
-In comparison, UniMoCo overcomes this challenge by unifying all modalities within one aligned architecture, resulting in uniformly better performance across all modality combinations, as evidenced by the results.
+We observe that $(\mathrm{T}+\mathrm{I},\mathrm{T})$ tasks dominates the majority of the datasets in the MMEB training set (13 out of 20).
+A similar trend emerges when comparing Phi-3.5V based VLMVEC and our UniMoCo: while VLMVEC performs comparably to UniMoCo on $(\mathrm{T}+\mathrm{I},\mathrm{T})$ tasks, our method significantly outperforms it on other modality combinations.
+This reveals that the failure of traditional architectures to properly align all modality completions results in a bias toward frequent training combinations.
+In comparison, UniMoCo overcomes this challenge by unifying all modalities within one aligned architecture, resulting in uniformly better performance across all combinations.
 Additional analysis can be found in Section~\ref{sec:results_analysis}.